-- During insertion, do not hold the electrode to insert the sheath up to the stopper. - Hold only the sheath handle until the stopper is at the round window or cochleostomy entrance.
+- During insertion, do not hold the electrode to insert the sheath up to the stopper. - Hold only the sheath handle until the stopper is at the cochleostomy or round window entrance.
 Then use your other hand to advance the electrode through the sheath. - This can prevent the electrode tip from prematurely advancing from the sheath before the stopper is correctly positioned against the cochlea opening.